 Emma was in a new relationship with a very attractive and gregarious man called Rob, but she constantly felt insecure about his level of commitment.
 Her friend let her log into her account and pretend to be her on Facebook.
 Emma began to flirt with Rob while impersonating her friend.
 She was devastated when Rob responded to the flirtations and consequently confronted him and ended the relationship immediately.
 She felt enormous regret about jumping to conclusions so quickly and ending the relationship.

 Rather than spying and stalking your partner online, talk to him or her about your insecurity and your need to improve the safety and trust in the relationship.

 7. Decide together if you wish to give each other access to your Facebook account

 If you’re into 100% transparency, this may work for you.
-However if you choose this option, be prepared to know that your partner may be observing all your interactions, messages, photos and friends.
+However, if you choose this option, be prepared to know that your partner may be observing all your interactions, messages, photos, and friends.

 If there are any skeletons in your closet, or ex-partners in your history that you’re friends with, put all your cards on the table to begin with to reduce the potential for conflict when your partner may get a surprise looking through your history.

-Glenn and Monika decided very early on their relationship they were going to give each other total access to their Facebook accounts and not keep any secrets from one another.
+Glenn and Monika decided very early on in their relationship they were going to give each other total access to their Facebook accounts and not keep any secrets from one another.
 They reported that this helped them feel safer and more secure within the relationship.
 Monika said that even knowing she could access Glenn’s account whenever she wanted actually meant that she rarely did.